3 Smart Reasons to Sign Up for Small Engine Repair Classes

 Many small engine mechanics operate their own repair shops.
 And others find good employment in settings like motorcycle, powerboat, and outdoor equipment dealers, rental shops, and service centers.
-In 2018, the annual wages of the highest earners in this trade looked like this:4
+According to Occupational Employment Statistics program data, the annual wages of the highest earners in this trade looked like this in 2018:

 - Outdoor power equipment technicians—$54,210 or more

 - Motorboat mechanics—$62,460 or more